Holiday Resorts in the Antalya Region of Turkey

 Entrepreneurs recently built new hotels in the Finike and Demre districts of Antalya.
 However these tend to be off the beaten track, therefore most people instead, head to Kas on the outskirts of the Antalya region.
 It's quite possibly the quaintest town on the Mediterranean coast due to its ability to perfectly blend the new with traditional influences.

 There isn't much to do in the heart of the town, but holidaymakers join excursions or hire a car and explore further afield.
 The Kas Peninsula juts out from the coastline, and ideally, you should choose bed and breakfast accommodation in the heart of the town for easy access to everything.
 Suggestions include Sunset Village, Lycia, or Meis Exclusive.
 While you are in Kas, spend a day exploring the Greek island of Meis which is easily reached via the ferry port.

 Self-catering Luxury Villas in Kalkan

 The last of the coastal holiday resorts in the Antalya region of Turkey is Kalkan, directly on the outskirts and close to the Mugla province.
-The upmarket atmosphere of Kalkan is entirely different from its neighbors, and even though it is one of the more expensive holiday resorts of Turkey, a large expat community has settled there.
+The upmarket atmosphere of Kalkan is entirely different from its neighbors, and even though it is one of the more expensive holiday resorts in Turkey, a large ex-pat community has settled there.